gpoblon/rust-doc/rust.md

 `cargo check` checks code but does not actually creates the exe.
 Faster `cargo run` compiles + runs it (== `cargo build && ./target/debug/pjname`) `cargo install` for easy installation of tools (ex: `cargo_update` or `mdbook`)
 NB: 2 kinds of errors when compiling.
-Compilation errors and runtime errors are checked by the `cargo run` command.
+Compilation errors and runtime errors are checked by the `cargo run` command

 ## Rust features (2018)
 ###### Projects
 Rust projects can either be: a package (set of one+ crates), or since Rust 2018 a workspace (set of packages).